Canada Post Cash Passport Mastercard: The Full Review 2024

 How to add money to the Canada Post Cash Passport Mastercard

 Since you cannot use your card until you top it up, it’s important to be aware of all methods.
 You can add money to your card by visiting your nearest Canada Post office.
-Your first deposit can be as high as $500.
-You can choose to pay via cash or card.
+You can choose to pay via cash or debit card.
 Money will get added to your account right away.
+Simply bring your Cash Passport card along with your government issued photo ID and a form of payment to your local post office and they will reload your card for you.
+Payments will only be accepted from the primary cardholder.

 Consider adding money to your card before you go abroad so that you have enough balance to spend during your stay.
 Adding money to your card from abroad can be a little difficult as you may not find a Canada Post branch abroad.
 You will still, however, be able to use the web to deposit money.